| A complimentary eSeminar for God on the Net Members: | ||

 often requires you to drop your personal history, in so far

-as it gets in the way of your becoming whom
+as it gets in the way of your becoming w Up

 until now, you have learned certain behaviors that, in your mind, have